CNNB logo

 • Am I currently registered with CNPS?

 Yes.
-If you are a current, practising member of NANB, you were required to have obtained CNPS professional liability protection and core services.
-You will need to renew these services with the CNPS directly to complete your NANB registration, after December 9, 2024.
+If you are a current, practising member of CNNB, you were required to have obtained CNPS professional liability protection and core services.
+You will need to renew these services with the CNPS directly to complete your CNNB registration, after December 9, 2024.

-• Do I need to show proof of CNPS professional liability protection and core services to NANB?
+• Do I need to show proof of CNPS professional liability protection and core services to CNNB?

-No, the NANB will receive confirmation that you meet the professional liability protection requirement directly from the CNPS.
+No, the CNNB will receive confirmation that you meet the professional liability protection requirement directly from the CNPS.
 No further action is required on your part.

-• Do I need the CNPS supplementary protection program to complete NANB registration?
+• Do I need the CNPS supplementary protection program to complete CNNB registration?

 Need more information?
 Click here to contact the CNPS or visit the general FAQ page.